• Skip to primary navigation

 Blueberries, Raspberries and Strawberries in blue boxes.

 We go to our co-op often.
 Our two year old knows the names of all the people who work there.
-It’s our favourite little family outing (we live a sheltered life).
+It’s our favorite little family outing (we live a sheltered life, haha).
 Really though, we live in a rural area, where there isn’t always much to do and honestly, we’re just obsessed with food.

 Vegetables in baskets.